• Skip to primary navigation

 Serving Teriyaki Salmon

-I love my teriyaki salmon over rice, like steamed and seasoned white rice, or with brown rice, topped with green onion and sesame seeds with chili flakes and extra teriyaki sauce.
+I love my teriyaki salmon over rice as a side dish, like steamed and seasoned white rice, fried rice, or with brown rice, topped with green onion and sesame seeds with chili flakes and extra teriyaki sauce.
 Spice it up for me!

-Serve it alongside your favorite vegetables, or try couscous or creamy grits.
+Serve it alongside asparagus, zucchini, or your favorite vegetable medley, or with couscous or creamy grits.
 Squeeze on some fresh lemon juice for an acidic pop of flavor.

 Recipe Tips & Notes